 The Dallas Digipeater SSID is KD9EJA-10.
 The digipeater also sends out several beacons with club repeater information for amateurs passing through the area that may not be aware of local voice repeaters available.
-The digipeater went online on April 20th, 2017 and is a Kantronics KPC-3 that was donated by Greg Hammerel W9GDH connected to a Motorola GM 300 radio.
+The digipeater went online on April 20th, 2017 and is a Kantronics KPC-3 that was donated by Greg Hammerel W9GDH connected to an Icom Commercial radio.

 The Rice Lake Digipeater SSID is KD9EJA-8.
 The digipeater was put online on November 25th, 2019 and is a Kantronics KPC-3 connected to a Motorola MTR2000 base station.